Population: 44,826

 K-12 Blended Learning Activity

 The Department of Education, Culture and Employment defines blended learning as a formal education program where students learn in part through online delivery of content and instruction, and in part in a brick and mortar setting.
-This definition is consistent with this study’s description of online distance learning, and, accordingly, consistent with the NDL as discussed in the previous section.
-There were no additional data related to blended learning provided.
+This definition is consistent with the study’s description of online distance learning, and, accordingly, consistent with the Northern Distance Learning as discussed in the previous section.

 Previous Territorial Profiles